mike-gimelfarb/bayesian-reward-shaping/README.md

 ## Description

-This small and fairly self-contained (see prerequisites below) package accompanies an upcoming article to be published in Advances in Neural Information Processing Systems (NIPS) entitled "Reinforcement Learning with Multiple Experts: A Bayesian Model Combination Approach" (the article link will be provided soon).
+This small and fairly self-contained (see prerequisites below) package accompanies an upcoming article to be published in Advances in Neural Information Processing Systems (NeurIPS) entitled "Reinforcement Learning with Multiple Experts: A Bayesian Model Combination Approach" (the article link will be provided soon).

 This packages provides an online and efficient Bayesian ensemble algorithm for potential-based reward shaping by combining multiple experts (potential function).